chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 :ref:`Types_with_Runtime_Components`), the runtime component of the formal argument's type will come from the actual argument, rather than from the default value expression.

-the type inference for the argument does not include inferring the runtime component of the type (see :ref:`Types_with_Runtime_Components`).

    *Example (default-values.chpl)*.